Salvvador/gator/README.md

 4. Accept permissions to use microphone
 5. (Chrome only - click left mouse button)
 6. Test by saying `start`
+Additional notes:
+For better speach recognition use headphones

 # Voice Commands
 - "start'
 - "stop"
 - "restart"
 - "repeat"
-- phrase in text -> "delete" / "remove"
+- "delete" / "remove" + phrase in text
-- phrase in text -> "replace" / "change" -> new phrase
+- "replace" / "change" + phrase in text + "with" + new phrase
-- phrase in text -> "insert before" / "change" -> new phrase
+- "insert" -> new phrase -> "before" / "after" + phrase in text

 # Gestures
 In progress...